jungtaekkim/bayeso/paper.md

 - Gaussian process upper confidence bound [@SrinivasN2010icml].

 One of these acquisition functions can be selected when a Bayesian optimization object is created.
-In addition to the aforementioned acquisition functions, we also include the implementation of Thompson sampling [@ThompsonWR1933biometrika] in BayesO.
+In addition to the aforementioned acquisition functions, we also include Thompson sampling [@ThompsonWR1933biometrika] in BayesO.

-A main feature to optimize a black-box function is defined in a subdirectory, `bo/`.
-To support an easy-to-use interface, we implement a wrapper of Bayesian optimization for the following scenarios:
+Furthermore, to support an easy-to-use interface, we implement wrappers of Bayesian optimization for the following scenarios:

-- a run without initial inputs;
+- a run with randomly-chosen initial inputs;
-- a run with initial inputs only;
+- a run with initial inputs provided;
-- a run with initial inputs and their observations.
+- a run with initial inputs provided and their evaluations.

-These wrappers enable us to randomly choose or fix initializations.

 # Software Development for BayesO

-To manage our software productively, we actively utilize external development management packages.
+To manage BayesO productively, we actively utilize external development management packages.

 - Code analysis: The entire codes in our software are monitored and inspected to satisfy the code conventions predefined in our software.
 Unless